Exiv2/exiv2/trunk/msvc2003/ReadMe.txt

     If you have copied expat-2.0.1 from the archive, you can skip this step.

     This is what I do:
-    a) Open expat-2.0.1\expat.dsw with DevStudio
+    a) Open expat-2.0.1\expat.dsw with Visual Studio
        This converts the expat-2.0.1 VC6 work space to DevStudio project files Say "Yes" to everything.